 The first method works fine if you are dealing with a handful of images.
 However, it becomes a tedious and long process when you have a large number of images you want to send across, uncompressed.
 To deal with this here’s an alternate method.
 For this method, you need to download the Documents app from the App Store.
 So, go ahead and download it from here.

 By now, gauging by its name, you must have had an idea about what this method is all about.
-Unlike method 1, which involves changing the file type of an image file, this method uses the power of ‘Zip’.
+Unlike method 1, which involves changing an image file type, this method uses the power of ‘Zip’.
 For the uninitiated, ‘zip’ is an archive file format that supports ‘lossless data compression’ — a type of data compression algorithm that allows you to reconstruct the compressed data, back to its original state, without undergoing any loss of information.

-In this method, the first thing you need to do is open Photos app and mark all the images that you want to send uncompressed images over WhatsApp, press the ‘Share’ button, and select ‘Save to Files’ from the different options.
+In this method, you first need to open the Photos app and mark all the images you want to send uncompressed images over WhatsApp, press the ‘Share’ button, and select ‘Save to Files’ from the different options.
 Now, open the Documents app and go to the folder you saved all the images.
 Here, you need to hit the ‘Edit’ button on the top-right corner and select the images you imported from Photos.

 Once done, hit the ‘More’ button on the bottom-right of the screen and select ‘Zip’.
 You will now see a zip file, named ‘Archive’, which you can rename for your convenience.